valeriansaliou/sonic/CONFIGURATION.md

 **[store.kv.database]**

+* `flush_after` (type: _integer_, allowed: seconds, default: `900`) — Time after which pending database updates should be flushed from memory to disk (increase this delay if you encounter high-CPU usage issues when a flush task kicks-in; this value should be lower than `store.kv.pool.inactive_after`)
 * `compress` (type: _boolean_, allowed: `true`, `false`, default: `true`) — Whether to compress database or not (uses LZ4)
 * `parallelism` (type: _integer_, allowed: numbers, default: `2`) — Limit on the number of compaction and flush threads that can run at the same time
 * `max_files` (type: _integer_, allowed: numbers, no default) — Maximum number of database files kept open at the same time per-database (if any; otherwise there are no limits)